ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git NewBranch](../../images/4-gitnewbranch.png)

 This will display the current and the new branch.
-You'll notice that we are still on branch `main` and will need to switch branches to work in our `newbranch`.
+You'll notice that we are still on branch `main` and will need to switch branches to work in our `branchA`.

 ## Switching Branches

 To switch branches use the command `git checkout` as in:

 ```
-git checkout newbranch
+git checkout branchA
 ```

 To check your current branch use `git status`: